stolostron/rhacm-docs/install/install_connected.md

    If you do not have access to the `open-cluster-management` organization in Quay.io, you can request access on the internal `#forum-acm` Slack channel.

-  2. Visit the following link, but replace `<your_username>` in with your Quay.io username:   https://quay.io/user/your_username?tab=settings.
+  2. Visit the following link, but replace `<your_username>` with your Quay.io username: https://quay.io/user/your_username?tab=settings.

   3. Select **Generate Encrypted Password**.